Fulwell & Westbury railway station

 Fulwell & Westbury was a railway station in Buckinghamshire that served the village of Westbury and the hamlet of Fulwell in neighbouring Oxfordshire, England.
-It opened in 1879 London & North Western Railway who had taken over the line from the Buckinghamshire Railway that year.
+It was opened in 1879 by the London & North Western Railway, which had taken over the line from the Buckinghamshire Railway that year.
 The station consisted of one platform, a ticket office, and two waiting rooms.
 The station was closed for passengers in 1961 and completely in December 1963.